QuantEcon/lecture-python-intro/lectures/eigen_I.md

 We thus observe that the sequence $(A^kv)_{k \geq 0}$ behaves differently depending on the map $A$ itself.

-We now discuss the property of A that determines this behaviour.
+We now discuss the property of A that determines this behavior.

 (la_eigenvalues)=
 ## Eigenvalues